Leo-Simpson/c-lasso/README.md

 c-lasso is a Python package that enables sparse and robust linear regression and classification with linear equality constraints on the model parameters.
-The package implements several algorithmic strategies, including path and proximal splitting algorithms, that are applicable to different estimation models, including Huber’s perspective M-estimation model and the scaled Lasso with linear equality constraints.
+The package implements several algorithmic strategies, including path and proximal splitting algorithms, that are applicable to different problem formulations, e.g., the constrained Lasso, the constrained scaled Lasso, and sparse Huber M-estimation with linear equality constraints.
+We also include two model selection strategies for determining the sparsity of the model parameters: k-fold cross-validation and stability selection

+This package is intended to fill the gap between popular python tools such as [scikit-learn](https://scikit-learn.org/stable/) which CANNOT solve sparse constraint problems and general-purpose optimization solvers that do not scale well for the particular problems, considered here.

-We give several use cases of the packages the usefulness of the package, including an application of sparse log-contrast regression tasks for compositional microbiome data.
+Below we show several use cases of the package, including an application of sparse log-contrast regression tasks for compositional microbiome data.

 The code builds on results from several papers which can be found in the [references](#references).